NoahBres/LearnRoadRunner/README.md

 - details on each heading interpolator
 - explanation of continuity exceptions
 - check the come back sections (rn in the dead wheels tuning page)

+- Fix the default mobile breakpoints
+- make pr for PID ff control???

+- convert gif to mp4